 About the Clinical Trial

-The Phase 3 trial is a global, multi-center, open-label (no placebo) trial.
-Approximately 80 adults and children over 4 years of age with the classic FOP mutation (R206H mutation) will be needed to complete the Phase 3 clinical trial.
-The trial is designed to evaluate whether a daily dosing regimen of palovarotene, with higher doses during times of flare-ups, will reduce the formation of new HO.
+The palovarotene Phase 3 trial is a global, multi-center, open-label (no placebo – see below study design) single-treatment arm trial in which all subjects receive palovarotene dosing.
+The study was designed to enroll approximately 80 adults and children age 4 years and older with the classic FOP mutation (R206H mutation).
+Key objectives are to evaluate the safety of palovarotene, and whether a daily dosing regimen of the drug, with higher doses during times of flare-ups, will reduce the formation of new HO as measured by whole body CT scan.

 Eligibility Criteria*

-- DISEASE ACTIVITY: No flare symptoms in prior 4 weeks
+• DISEASE ACTIVITY: No flare-up symptoms in prior 4 weeks

 Study Design*